 Expanding Digital Learning at Wright Brothers National Memorial

-You can help expand your park’s digital learning program to include a new online video series, live in-classroom virtual field trips, and new digital partnerships with other aviation focused parks including the National Aviation Heritage Area and Dayton Aviation Heritage National Historic Park.
+You helped expand your park’s digital learning program to include a new online video series, live in-classroom virtual field trips and new digital partnerships with other aviation focused parks including the National Aviation Heritage Area and Dayton Aviation Heritage National Historic Park!

 Project fully funded!

 Support local and national artists in creating art inspired by your OBX national parks during two 4-week residencies each year.
 They will also host events for you to learn new art techniques and inspire our community.

 Funding needed: $5,500